HimesHideout/salaryman/README.md

 ## Backend

-Here is the link to the back end so that you can request data from an AWS account and MongoDB:
+Here is the link to the back end so that you can request data from an AWS account and DynamoDB:

 [be-dumpybot - The Backend Module](https://github.com/HimesHideout/be-dumpybot)